 You may look at this initially and see a lifecycle model; after delving into the sections you have the most use for initially, you may return to this model and find quality and maturity aspects to bring to your growing practice.
 As a mature architect, you may contribute back to the model your own experiences combining models in your organization and creating a collaborative solution design process.
 Through your growth as an architect, the concepts in this engagement model will be explored, brought into your personal practice, and expanded as you adapt them in your organization.

-Innovation
+Innovate

 The IT Architecture Organisation is in an exploratory mode, it is identifying areas of creativity and solutions to improve the current organisation state.

 PP: Innovation is constantly occurring both inside and outside of the organization.
 An organizations ability to harness innovation and convert it to strategy within its current business model or by creating new ones, defines its ability to survive through creating value for its customers.
-Digital innovation is the focus of the ITABoK and the architect teams ability to create and harness it into an effective digital strategy at the multiple scopes in the organization.
+Digital innovation is the focus of the BTABoK and the architect teams ability to create and harness it into an effective digital strategy at the multiple scopes in the organization.
 The team should view its primary focus as the ability to bring the highest total amount of successful digital innovation through transformation and into utilization.

-Transformation
+Transform

-Transformation in the ITABoK is the underlying structural changes necessary for an organisation to create maximum value from digital technology within its business model.
+Transformation in the BTABoK is the underlying structural changes necessary for an organization to create maximum value from digital technology within its business model.
 Transformation is also not a static outcome or event.
 It is a consistent and constant momentum to create a better business to create value for the customer or citizen.
 Every project or product team deals with transformation and the entire architecture team must be constantly driving to ensure maximum delivered value through digital transformation.

 Digital transformation requires a significant shift in the mindset of both technical and non-technical employees and is being demanded by an every more sophisticated digital customer.
 The architect team is responsible as a kind of technical product owner for the delivery of this change throughout the organization.

-Utilisation
+Utilize

-The IT Architecture Organisation has successfully completed the activities and changes.
-The organisation is using the current state in line with the improvement objectives.
+The IT Architecture Organization has successfully completed the activities and changes.
+The organization is using the current state in line with the improvement objectives.

 PP: Much like the other spikes, utilization is an ongoing process.
 Utilization is the usage patterns of employees, customers, suppliers, partners and even other systems, where the usage represents both positive and negative outcomes which are consistently being measure either officially or unofficially.
 These usage patterns define the overall success of the digital transformation and business model.
 They are measured constantly and concurrently.